aadittambe/aadittambe/README.md

 The front-end of the published story can be viewed [here](https://cnsmaryland.org/interactives/fall2021/goucher-poll/index.html), and the code I wrote that powers the quiz can be found [here](quiz).

+### ai2html walkthrough
+**ai2html for simple — yet responsive — graphics**

+After learning how to use the ai2html tool, I wrote up an ai2html walkthrough to create a simple graphic for graphics journalists.
+The walkthrough draws inspiration from the [First News App](https://first-news-app.readthedocs.io/en/latest/#) tutorial — which opened my door to the world of news apps — as well [this](https://www.youtube.com/watch?v=b4ECrAVly2g&t) ai2html lesson.
+The repository can be found [here](https://github.com/aadittambe/ai2html/).

 ## &#128200; Data analysis